Best Microphone Boom Arms for Desks

 Get the most from your boom arm

 Pair the arm with a shock mount to reduce desk and keyboard rumble — see what is a shock mount for why it matters.
-Position the mic just off-axis from your mouth to control plosives, as covered in microphone placement for vocals.
+Position the mic just off-axis from your mouth to control plosives, as covered in microphone placement for vocals, and add one of the best pop filters to tame the harshest blasts.
 For a complete vocal chain at home, our guide to recording vocals at home and the microphones hub tie it all together.

 Frequently asked questions